Skip to content

 Terminal window

 Drive it from any WebSocket client.
-Below with websocat:
+With websocat:

 Terminal window